Online Voting Security

 Ballot Integrity

-Every vote is processed as a secure and indivisible transaction within the online voting system.
-Once cast, ballots cannot be altered, duplicated or removed, ensuring that the final results accurately reflect the ballots stored in the electronic ballot box.
+Each vote is processed as a secure and indivisible transaction within the voting system.
+Once cast, ballots cannot be altered, duplicated or removed, ensuring that final results accurately reflect the ballots stored in the electronic ballot box.

 Ballot Secrecy

 Ballots remain encrypted and securely stored in the electronic ballot box throughout the voting process.
-When a secret ballot is required, Voteer ensures that a voter’s identity cannot be linked to their vote.
+When a secret ballot is required, Voteer guarantees that a voter’s identity cannot be linked to their vote.

 Verifiable Voting